Pandemic spurred extremism, says German domestic intelligence | DW | 15.06.2021

 Both right-wing and left-wing extremism flourished during the pandemic year, Germany's domestic intelligence agency said in its latest report.
 But the security forces have themselves come under new scrutiny.

-Presenting the domestic intelligence agency's (BfV) annual report in Berlin, German Interior Minister Horst Seehofer said that both right-wing and left-wing extremism had risen in Germany over the past year.
+German Interior Minister Horst Seehofer said that both right-wing and left-wing extremism had risen in Germany over the past year, as he presented the domestic intelligence agency's (BfV) annual report in Berlin.

 Most alarmingly, Seehofer said that 40% of the 33,300 far-right extremists in the country were categorized as "violence-oriented," the highest proportion ever.
 There had also been a 10% rise in the number of far-right violent crimes over the past year to 1,023, of which 842 were cases of physical assault.